My Only Ü

 My Only Ü is a 2008 Filipino romantic black comedy directed by Cathy Garcia-Molina from a screenplay written by John Roque and Tanya Bautista, both of whom co-wrote the story concept with Emmanuel B. Dela Cruz and Chinno B. Marquez.
 The film stars Vhong Navarro and Toni Gonzaga, in their second film together, with the supporting cast including Benjie Paras, Janus del Prado, Dennis Padilla, and Empoy Marquez.

-Produced and distributed by Star Cinema, the film was released on October 29, 2008, and released from United States on February 14, 2009, distributed by 20th Century Fox and Regency Enterprises.
+Produced and distributed by Star Cinema, the film was released on October 29, 2008.